solarwinds/apm-python/README.md

 ## Documentation

-Online documentation on SWO APM features, configuration, and more is available at: https://www.appoptics.com/monitor/python-performance
+Online documentation on SWO APM features, configuration, and more is coming soon.